ResolverFuzz/ResolverFuzz/README.md

 sudo iptables -I FORWARD -i br-0ed6b350123e -p icmp -j DROP
 ```

-## (Optional) 0.4: Local Root and TLD Nameserver
+## (Optional) 0.4: Local Nameserver

-We implemented a local root and TLD server to avoid possible effects on other remote name servers.
-Installation of this local root and TLD server is optional, and will not affect the performance of ResolverFuzz.
-See [README.md](./local_root_TLD/README.md) for instructions.
+We implemented a local nameserver to avoid possible effects on other remote nameservers.
+Installation of this local nameserver is optional, and will not affect the performance of ResolverFuzz.
+See [README.md](./local_ns/README.md) for instructions.

 # 1: `ResolverFuzz` Usage